This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 1. Provision of written informed consent.

-2. Histological or cytological confirmation of colorectal adenocarcinoma (excluding appendiceal and anal canal cancers, as well as colorectal cancers of mixed histologies [e.g., mucinous adenocarcinoma, micropapillary, signet-ring cell carcinoma]) that is unresectable and/or metastatic.
+2. Histological or cytological confirmation of colorectal adenocarcinoma (excluding appendiceal and anal canal cancers, as well as signet-ring cell carcinoma) that is unresectable and metastatic.

 3. Measurable disease (as defined by RECIST v1.1).

-4. Received ≥2 months of a first-line fluoropyrimidine and oxaliplatin-containing regimen for metastatic disease or relapsed within 6 months of completing a fluoropyrimidine and oxaliplatin-containing adjuvant therapy.
+4. Received ≥2 months of a first-line fluoropyrimidine and oxaliplatin-containing regimen for metastatic disease or relapsed within 6 months of completing a fluoropyrimidine and oxaliplatin-containing neoadjuvant/adjuvant therapy.
 Previous treatment with standard of care chemotherapy regimens in combination with molecular targeted therapies (e.g., VEGF and EGFR pathway inhibitors and immuno-oncology agents) is permitted.
 Previous treatment with maintenance therapy (e.g., capecitabine) is also allowed.
+Patients who started on a fluoropyrimidine and oxaliplatin-containing regimen in any setting but must discontinue the oxaliplatin due to.toxicity or allergy (and are now unable to receive oxaliplatin) are considered eligible regardless of the number of cycles of oxaliplatin they received.

 5. Known RAS and BRAF status.
-Patients with wild-type KRAS tumours must have received prior treatment with an EGFR inhibitor, unless this was not standard of care according to relevant region-specific treatment recommendations.
+Patients with wild-type RAS tumours must have received prior treatment with an EGFR inhibitor, unless this was not standard of care according to relevant region-specific treatment recommendations.

 6. Known UGT1A1 status, or patient consents to UGT1A1 status testing if unknown.

-12. Adequate renal function assessed as serum creatinine <1.5×ULN or glomerular filtration rate ≥50 mL/min (calculated by the Cockcroft-Gault method).
+13. Adequate renal function assessed as serum creatinine <1.5 × ULN and glomerular filtration rate ≥50 mL/min (calculated by the Cockcroft-Gault method).

-15. Female patients of child-bearing potential must have a negative pregnancy test within 7 days prior to the first study drug administration.
+16. Female patients of child-bearing potential must have a negative serum pregnancy test within 7 days prior to the first study drug administration.
 This criterion does not apply to patients who have had a previous hysterectomy or bilateral oophorectomy.
-Male patients and female patients of child bearing potential must agree to practice true abstinence or to use two highly effective forms of contraception, one of which must be a barrier method.
+Male patients and female patients of child-bearing potential must agree to practice true abstinence (defined in Section 10.3.1) or to use two forms of contraception, one of which must be highly effective.
 These forms of contraception must be used from the time of signing consent, throughout the treatment period, and for 6 months following the last dose of any study medication.
-Oral or injectable contraceptive agents cannot be the sole method of contraception.
+Oral or injectable contraceptive agents cannot be the sole method of contraception

-16. Patients must have been advised to take measures to avoid or minimize exposure to UV light for the duration of study participation and for a period of 4 weeks following the last dose of study medication.
+17. Patients must have been advised to take measures to avoid or minimize exposure of the skin and eyes to UV light, including avoiding sunbathing and solarium use, for the duration of study participation and for a period of 4 weeks following the last dose of study medication

 Exclusion Criteria: